Stock and station agency

 Stock and station agencies are businesses which provide a support service to the agricultural community.
 Their staff who deal with clients are known as stock and station agents.
-They advise and represent farmers and graziers in business transactions that involve livestock, wool, fertiliser, rural property and equipment and merchandise on behalf of their clients.
+They advise and represent farmers and graziers in business transactions that involve livestock, wool, fertilizer, rural property and equipment and merchandise on behalf of their clients.
 The number and importance of these businesses fell in the late 20th century.

 Longridge Settlement – inspecting sheep.
 Archives New Zealand.